Cortys/homepage/content/projects/academical/spectral-graphs/description.md

 read: https://raw.githubusercontent.com/Cortys/ml-seminar/master/paper/build/main.pdf
 repo: https://github.com/Cortys/ml-seminar
 ---
-A paper that describes how coarsening affects the spectrum of a graph.
+A short introductory paper to spectral graph theory and a graph coarsening approach described by [Loukas et al. (2018)](https://arxiv.org/abs/1802.07510;blank).
-For this the notion of restricted spectral similarity is introduced.
+It describes how coarsening affects the spectrum of a graph via the notion of *restricted spectral similarity*.
-This similarity measure compares graphs via the distance between their Laplacian's eigenvalues.
+This similarity measure compares graphs by the distance between their Laplacian's eigenvalues.
 The measure is used to show that the spectral distortion introduced by coarsening is smallest for regular graphs.